 We tend to think of climate change as a slow and steady process, following a fairly predictable, even manageable path.
 That is a mistake, warns the 'Tipping Points Report' published by Allianz and WWF.

 With global warming a smooth transition is unlikely, says the report.
 Instead there may be disruptive, sudden changes as key ecological thresholds, or tipping points, are breached.

-The phrase ‘tipping point’ describes the concept that “a small change can make a big difference” to a particular part of the Earth’s ecosystem.
+As report co-author Tim Lenton describes in the film below, tipping points describes the concept that “a small change can make a big difference” to a particular part of the Earth’s ecosystem, changing its state fundamentally.

-Tipping points include cases of abrupt climate change, and slow changes that occur over decades or centuries.
-Such transitions can be both reversible and irreversible.
-In some cases, passing the tipping point is barely perceptible, but it still makes an impact on the future.
+Such transitions may be irreversible.
+In some cases, passing the tipping point is barely perceptible, but it still makes a large impact on the future.

 - melting ice and permafrost

 - climate phenomena like El Nino and the ‘Gulf Stream’ that influence other elements

 - changing rainfall patterns in the tropics and sub-tropics

 The report then identifies four sets of risks associated with these elements and the impacts they entail.

 Points of no return?The best known tipping point is the global warming threshold of 2 degrees Celsius.
 A temperature rise slightly above that is considered highly dangerous by climate scientists.
 It could, for instance, trigger dieback of much of the Amazon rainforest, destroying a vital carbon sink and source of fresh water.